-Lead singer Chris Martin has said that the lyrics are about being devoted to someone, wanting to do anything for them - writing a song for them, swimming across the sea for them and so on.
-He said that it's not necessarily a romantic devotion, but someone that you look up to and would do anything for, a brotherly love. (thanks, Adam - Sussex, England)
+Lead singer Chris Martin has said that the lyrics are about being devoted to someone, wanting to do anything for them: writing a song for them, swimming across the sea for them and so on.
+He said that it's not necessarily a romantic devotion, but could be about someone that you look up to and would do anything for, a brotherly love.
+He claims to have had no specific person in mind when he wrote it.

 The band came up with the line "Look at the stars, look how they shine for you" after looking up at the night sky.
 They were recording in Wales, which had a nice, clear sky.